 School Your Way

 Echelon takes a proactive approach in our educational model.
+Echelon provides families the choice of Full-Time In-Person or a blended combination of online instruction.
 We understand the increased need for flexibility when it comes to your student’s method of learning.
-Whether your student is home sick, traveling on vacation, or schools are unable to be open due to any circumstance, Echelon has a plan to make sure that your student’s education is uninterrupted.
+Whether your student traveling on vacation, or schools are unable to be open due to any circumstance, Echelon has the plan to make sure that your student’s education is uninterrupted.
 We are prepared for anything.
-Students will have the option to virtually attend and participate in their classes live as they are held in the physical building as well as access all assignments online.
 Students will also have the opportunity to attend virtual office hours for additional support.
 Echelon works collaboratively with each family in order to ensure an accessible and successful plan for every student.

 encourages students to unlock their greatest potential for achievement through small group instruction.